Which city is cheaper, Lille or Reims?

 In July, Reims usually receives less rain than Lille.
 Reims gets 52 mm (2 in) of rain, while Lille receives 66 mm (2.6 in) of rain each month for the summer.

 The autumn brings many poeple to Reims as well as Lille.
+The shopping scene and the natural beauty of the area are the main draw to Reims this time of year.
 Also, many travelers come to Lille for the shopping scene and the natural beauty of the area.

 Reims is around the same temperature as Lille in the autumn.
-The temperature in Reims is usually 12°C (53°F) in October, and Lille stays around 12°C (54°F).
+The daily temperature in Reims averages around 12°C (53°F) in October, and Lille fluctuates around 12°C (54°F).

 In the autumn, Reims often gets more sunshine than Lille.
 Reims gets 122 hours of sunny skies this time of year, while Lille receives 105 hours of full sun.